epeolatry/epeolatory_in/_posts/2023-10-14-Sakinas-Kiss-by-Vivek-Shanbhag.md

 The writing style is beautiful.
 It’s simple and easy to get into.
 The pacing and transition between the past and present was flawless.
 But, story-wise, I feel there could have been a stronger arc.
 There were multiple plot lines, all let loose at the end.
 It could have been made into a fine story, but that was not the intention of the author, who just wanted to introduce us to a patriarchal mindset.

 And, this makes me wonder: Why would I want to know about a guy who is far from interested in having a conversation about feminism?
 Why should I be invested in knowing what he thinks about when he looks at his daughter being rebellious or when having sex with his wife?
-And, my conclusion is that I don’t really care about Venkat or about what he think.
+And, my conclusion is that I don’t really care about Venkat or about what he thinks.

 Maybe someone out there does.
 If you do, then do check out this book.